Audiveris/audiveris/docs/_pages/advanced/plugins.md

 ### Plugins Configuration

-You can define one or more plugins, by creating a single XML file, named `plugins.xml`, in [Audiveris configuration folder](../folders/essential.md#config-folder).
+We can define one or more plugins, by creating a single XML file, named `plugins.xml`, in [Audiveris configuration folder](../folders/essential.md#config-folder).

 At Audiveris launch time, if a `plugins.xml` file is found in the configuration folder, then a